 Athens

 Our outlined Greece 2-Week Itinerary starts with four days in Athens.
 The city is renowned for its ancient archaeological sites, beautiful Orthodox churches, magnificent museums and vibrant districts.
-While in Athens, we recommend taking a day trip.
-Either to the idyllic island of Hydra or to one of Greece’s best ruins, Delphi.

 Crete

-The next stop on our Two-Week Itinerary Greece Vacation is Crete – specifically, Chania.
+The next stop is Crete – specifically, Chania.
 Ranking as the largest island in Greece, Crete sits in the southern Aegean Sea and Chania is perched near the northwestern end.
-With 4 days in Crete, travelers will explore the Chania Old Town, visit mountain villages and step onto beautiful west coast beaches.

 Santorini

-Santorini is known the world over for its flat-topped, white houses and blue domed churches.
+Santorini is known the world over for its cubic, white houses and blue domed churches.
 It is an iconic scene that has inspired travelers to visit Greece for decades.
-In our Greece Tour Itinerary, we spend 3 full days discovering Santorini!

 Naxos

 The last stop on our travel plan for Greece is Naxos Island.
 Lesser known and still a bit off the beaten path, Naxos has an undeniable charm and some of the best beaches in Greece!
-Enthusiastic travelers can also squeeze in a day trip to nearby Mykonos Island.

 Planning a Greece Trip

-There is a lot more to planning a trip to Greece than figuring out where to go and what to see.
-Travelers also need to decide how to get there, where to stay and what to pack.
-No worries: we are helping with the entire Trip Planning Greece process!
+You also need to decide how to get there, where to stay and what to pack.
+No worries: we are helping with the entire trip planning process!

-- What To Do in Athens
+- What To Do in Athens and our Free Walking Tour

 - Things To See in Chania, Crete

-- A Perfect Plan for Santorini Island
+- A Perfect Plan for Santorini and our Honest Travel Tips

 - The Best of Naxos Island

-DAY 1: ATHENS ACROPOLIS
+DAY 1: Athens Acropolis

-Spend the first day of your 2 Week Travel Itinerary for Greece at one of the most recognizable sights in the world.
+Spend the first day of your 2-Week Travel Itinerary for Greece at one of the most recognizable sights in the world.
 The Ancient Acropolis of Athens.

 Where To Stay in Athens

-The absolute best places to stay in Athens are at the hotels that offer Acropolis views.
+The absolute best places to stay in Athens offer Acropolis views.
 If it is in your budget, spring for the luxurious Grande Bretagne on Syntagma Square.
-Otherwise, check for availability at A for Athens Hotel or see if you can find a bargain at Phaedra Hotel.

 Acropolis Sightseeing

 Start with a Freddo – Greek iced coffee – at Underdog Café and then stretch your legs on a short hike up Philopappos Hill.
-From the Pihlopappos Monument, take in the grandiose view of the mighty, hill-topping Acropolis.

-Swing by O Gyros Pou Gyrevis for Greece’s favorite fast food: a juicy grilled souvlaki pita.
-Then, during the hottest part of the day, visit the outstanding Acropolis Museum, which houses the most important artifacts from Acropolis Hill.
+Then, during the hottest part of the day, discover important artifacts at the outstanding Acropolis Museum.
 Buy your ticket in advance to avoid long lines.

-Late in the afternoon, when the sun starts to drop and the peak crowds have dispersed, enter the world-famous Acropolis Buy your ticket online to skip the queue.
 Stare in awe at the classic Greek temples that have been standing for thousands of years – like the Parthenon, the Temple of Nike and the Erechteion.

-Watch sunset from Areopagus Hill.
 Marvel at the ruins of the Ancient Agora that sit below and gaze into the distance at the massive sprawl of Athens.
-After the sun dips below the horizon, step into the Plaka District and feast on traditional Greek cuisine at Restaurant Scholario.

 Tips for Visiting the Acropolis

-DAY 2: ATHENS EXPLORATION
+DAY 2: Athens Exploration

 Morning Athens Walk

 Spend the morning navigating your way to top Athens sights.
 See the Greek Parliament building and watch the choreographed Changing of the Guard at the Tomb of the Unknown Soldier.
-Stroll through Syntagma Square and continue walking straight down Ermou Street, a pedestrianized thoroughfare of shops and restaurants.

-Visit the Church of Panagia Kapnikarea and the Cathedral, along with the oldest Ottoman-era house in Athens, Benizelou Mansion.
-See ancient sites – such as Hadrian’s Arch and the Temple of Olympian Zeus.
-Then disappear into the narrow lanes of Anafiotika, Athens most picturesque neighborhood.
+See other important sites – such as Hadrian’s Arch and the Temple of Olympian Zeus.
+Then disappear into the narrow lanes of Anafiotika, Athens most picturesque enclave.

-Find Athens hidden gems like the Kolokynthis Church and join the crowd on the popular Plaka Steps.
 Next, roam around the Roman Forum, get a closer look at the Ancient Agora, stop by the Library of Hadrian and mill around Monastiraki Square and Flea Market.

 Tips for Visiting Athens’ Ancient Sights